Bangor University Concordat Action Plan

 The European Commission’s HR Excellence in Research Award

-In implementing the Concordat Principles UK universities can demonstrate that they meet the requirements of the European Commission’s Charter and Code on Management of Researchers by applying for the European Commission’s HR Excellence in Research Award.
-Bangor University first successfully applied for HR Excellence in Research award in 2012 and recognised the University’s adherence to the Charter and Code.
-The regular reviews undertaken by the University is linked to the internal and external review as required by the European Commission’s HR Excellence in Research Award.
+UK Universities demonstrate that they meet the requirements of the European Commission’s Charter and Code on Management of Researchers by applying for the European Commission’s HR Excellence in Research Award.
+Bangor University first successfully applied for the HR Excellence in Research award in 2012.
+The University undergoes regular internal (every 2 years) and external (every 4 years) reviews as required by the European Commission’s HR Excellence in Research Award.
+Therefore, every two years the University must publish its Concordat Action Plan that outlines future actions to support researchers

 HR Excellence in Research Award Submission 2018